An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Formulation

 There are a number of aspects of PSCMs that warrant discussion.
 First, unlike latent state models, the state $Q_t$ is represented by a conditional distribution of observed quantities.
 Second, $Q_t$ is a deterministic function of the history $h^\infty_t$.
 It represents the \emph{belief} state that one should maintain after observing the history to make optimal predictions.
 Third, a PSCM specifies a recursive filter where given an action $a_t$ and an observation $o_t$, the state update equation is given by

-This construction allows us to learn a linear map $\Wsys$ and use it to build models with non-linear state updates, including IO-HMMs \cite{iohmm}, Kalman filters with inputs \cite{vanoverschee:96} and HSE-PSRs \cite{hsepsr} \footnote{We discuss HSE-PSRs in more detail in Section \ref{sec:rffpsr}.
-We defer a more detailed discussion of Kalman filters and IO-HMMs to the supplementary material.}.
+This construction allows us to have a linear map $\Wsys$ and still use it to build models with non-linear state updates, including IO-HMMs~\citep{iohmm}, Kalman filters with inputs~\citep{vanoverschee:96} and HSE-PSRs~\citep{hsepsr}.
 As we see in Section \ref{sec:learning}, avoiding latent variables and having a linear $\Wsys$ enable the formulation of a consistent learning algorithm.